 Opened in the summer of 2013, and located in the Miyanoura District on Naoshima Island, architect Taira Nishizawa has transformed "Pachinko 999 (Three Nine)," a former amusement arcade enjoyed by residents of the island, along with an adjoining park, into a new space where visitors and local people mingle and relax.
 In future, it is planned as a space for special displays, mainly of photography and video art.

-Located on Teshima Island, but administered by the Benesse foundation, is a worthwhile daytrip from Naoshima.
-The museum unites the creative visions of artist Rei Naito and architect Ryue Nishizawa, stituated on a hill on the island of Teshima overlooking the Seto Inland Sea.
-The museum, which is described as resembling a water droplet at the moment of landing, is located adjacent to a rice terrace that was restored in collaboration with local residents.
+A worhhwhile visit of you are visiting longer on Naoshima.
+Located on Teshima Island, but administered by the Benesse foundation, the museum unites the creative visions of artist Rei Naito and architect Ryue Nishizawa, stituated on a hill on the island of Teshima overlooking the Seto Inland Sea.
+The museum, which is described as resembling a water droplet at the moment of landing, is located adjacent to a rice terrace that was restored in collaboration with local residents and is one of the most compelling contemporary artworks in Japan.
+Several more artworks are scattered around the island's three fishing villages.
+Most are open almost everyday, especially the larger museums and outdoor installations, however some of the smaller artworks are open only on weekends and holidays.

-Most of its museums are closed on Monday, except for the Benesse House and the island can be pleasantly deserted.
+Note that while most museums are closed Mondays, except for the Benesse House, the island can be tranquil and pleasantly deserted.
 It's popular to stroll between the installations, but here is also a courtesy bus and now e-bikes.
 Naoshima changes day to day and according to the time of the year, a changing tableau of sky, ocean, and island landscape.
 The climate varies from a from a high average of 49° in January to 90°in August.
 Rainfall is infrequent, with September being the wettest with rain about every third day.

 At the end the day of strolling, the sento public bath called I Love Yu (I♥︎湯) offers a comfortable soak in its warm waters (102-104°F) and is located across Miyanoura port, where Yayoi Kusama’s Red Pumpkin is displayed.